Number of patients waiting reflects the current number of patients waiting to be seen. This number changes frequently and is not exact.

-We provide all types of physical therapy and occupational therapy, available through inpatient, outpatient or in-home settings.
-In addition, we offer children's therapy services as well as a pain psychology program and physical medicine physiatry clinic for individuals living with pain or disabilities due to disease, disorders or injury.
+We provide all types of physical, speech and occupational therapy, available through inpatient or outpatient settings.
+In addition, we offer children's therapy services as well as a pain psychology program, and a physical medicine physiatry clinic for individuals living with pain or disabilities due to disease, disorders or injury.

 Providers at This Location

 Some conditions, such as a stroke or a spinal cord injury, require a hospital stay and acute inpatient rehabilitation.
 Our caring staff uses a wide range of therapies, counseling, support groups and education as part of an individualized care plan for each patient.
 In addition, we have 24/7 access to specialists, imaging and lab services onsite should they be required during your care.

 St. Luke's places a high priority on patient and family satisfaction.
 Our outcomes compare favorably to regional and national rehabilitation hospitals, because we listen to your concerns and suggestions for improvement.
 Each member of our team is committed to helping you achieve a greater level of independence.

 - Private, roll-in showers

 - One room is an apartment like setting

 - Vestibular and balance rehabilitation using Neurocom Balancemaster